tonymedrano/animation-js/README.md

 # animation-js
-Canvas snippets for future projects
+Canvas snippets for future projects.
+No steps added, sorry :(